Storage Provider FAQ

 If it's less than 24 hours, it should be acceptable.
 Additionally, it's possible that the data request size is too large compared to network performance, preventing all requested data from being returned in time.

-You can change the size of each request to a smaller value using --p2p.max.request.size.
+You can change the initial size of request to a smaller value using --p2p.request.size for each peer, and the real request size would change according to network condition between a remote peer and local node.
 The current value in the run.sh is 4194304.
 You can try adjusting it to 1048576.
 Check here for the detailed operation.

 How to tune the performance of syncing?